 Ash sends Max and Pikachu off to stop the machine and save Jirachi while he distracts Butler in the air.
 Now you’re being logical?
 Who are you!?

-They do so, the process stops and the gang manages to escape Butler’s evil clutches and Jirachi’s perfectly fine now.
+They do so, the process stops, the gang manages to escape Butler’s evil clutches and Jirachi’s perfectly fine now.
 May and Max even have a little moment.
 Awww.

 Despite the process being interrupted, a Groudon is emerging from where the energy was being displaced.
 And it looks AMAZING.